HUGG/NGWM2016-modelling-course/README.md

 ## Introduction to lithospheric geodynamic modelling

-This repository is for materials related to a two-day short course titled **Introduction to lithospheric geodynamic modelling** held prior to the Nordic Geological Winter Meeting on the 11-12th of January, 2016.
+This repository is for materials related to a two-day short course titled **Introduction to lithospheric geodynamic modelling** held prior to the [32nd Nordic Geological Winter Meeting](http://www.geologinenseura.fi/winter_meeting/ ) on the 11-12th of January, 2016.
 The materials include lecture slides, source code for course exercises and a wiki page with linksto course software and related web resources.